Frequently Asked Questions

 - You can save the journal items that you find by clicking on the small ‘+’ button at the top right of each item in the results list.

 - Searching for information in academic journals may be daunting if you’re not used to it.
 You need to gradually refine your search and sometimes go back and start again if you’re not getting the results you think you should.

-- Access to Research has been launched in response to recommendations from the Finch Group, a committee convened by the UK government, to explore how access to publicly funded research could be expanded.
+- Access to Research was launched in response to recommendations from the Finch Group, a committee convened by the UK government, to explore how access to publicly funded research could be expanded.

 - One of the main recommendations of the Finch Group was that the major journal publishers should grant public libraries a licence to provide free access to their academic articles.
-The Access to Research initiative, which started January 2014,is the outcome of this recommendation.
+The Access to Research initiative, which began in January 2014, is the outcome of this recommendation.

-- Access to Research is the result of a successful collaboration between publishers, represented by the Publishers Association, and librarians, represented by the Society of Chief Librarians.
+- Access to Research is the result of a successful collaboration between publishers, represented by the Publishers Association, and librarians, represented by Libraries Connected.

-- The initiative has been led and implemented by the Publishers Licensing Society, while the search delivery software, Summon, has been provided free of charge by ProQuest.
+- The initiative has been led and implemented by Publishers' Licensing Services, while the search delivery software, Summon, has been provided free of charge by ProQuest.

 The best way is to listen in to our Introductory Webinar.

 Then, if you would like to sign up, please contact your local authority and ask them to opt in to the initiative.
 They can do this by emailing us here.

 If you would like to download a poster to promote the service to library users, click here.